Step Back (Got the Beat song)

 "Step Back" is the debut single recorded by South Korean supergroup Got the Beat, the first unit of South Korean project group Girls on Top.
 It was released digitally on January 3, 2022 by SM Entertainment.
 Described as a "hip-hop R&B song", it was written by Yoo Young-jin, who also composed it with Dwayne Abernathy Jr., Taylor Monet Parks, and Ryan Jhun.
 The track is about a woman with high self-esteem warning another woman away from approaching her lover.

+"Step Back" was met with mostly negative reviews from music critics, with its lyrical content being universally panned.
+Commercially, it peaked at number four on the Circle Digital Chart, number five on the US World Digital Songs chart, and number 116 on the Billboard Global 200.

 Background and composition

 On December 26, 2021, SM Entertainment launched a new female project group called Girls on Top, along with its first unit Got the Beat.
 The first teaser image of the unit was released through Girls on Top and SM Town's official social media accounts.
 From December 28 to 29, teaser images were released for each individual group member (in order: BoA, Taeyeon, Seulgi, Winter, Hyoyeon, Wendy, Karina).

 "Step Back" was composed by Dwayne Abernathy Jr., Taylor Monet Parks, and Ryan Jhun, along with Yoo Young-jin, who also wrote the Korean lyrics of the song.
 The song was written by Yoo and was widely known as the SM Music Performance (SMP) representative, which features strong performances and critical social lyrics unique to SM Entertainment.
 Musically, it was described as an "addictive" hip-hop R&B song with repeated bass and instrument variations.
 Lim Sun-hee of IZM mentioned the twisted string instrument sound and added that as the chorus progresses, the chaos decreases while noting Yoo Young-jin's chorus appearance and comparing it to the SMP concept of SuperM.
 Tim Chan of Rolling Stone noted the dubstep, hip-hop, and electro house elements incorporated in the bass-heavy track with Got the Beat "alternating between singing, rapping, and a cheerleader chant-style chorus".
 The song was also noted for the group's "unique" vocals and "solid" singing skills that enhanced the "perfection" of the single.
 It is composed in the key of C-sharp major, with a tempo of 162 beats per minute.
 The lyrics contain "straightforward" expressions of a woman with high self-esteem in love with her lover.